-The Eyebrow Waggle is a gesture in which a person quickly raises and lowers their eyebrows a few times, used as a way to self-lampshade what the person has just said or done.
+The Eyebrow Waggle is a gesture in which a character quickly raises and lowers their eyebrows a few times, used as a way to self-lampshade what they have just said or done.
 This generally shows up after a lecherous comment or Double Entendre, after a wisecrack, or when the Fourth Wall is being leaned on or even broken (often accompanied by an Aside Glance).
 The first use is something of a Dead Horse Trope, as the style of humor in which this shows up isn't seen much anymore, although it hasn't gone away completely.

 - Jeff Dunham's character Achmed the Dead Terrorist does this sometimes when he's making a wisecrack, especially during the Spark of Insanity special.
 Walter could do this, since his eyebrows are also articulated, but it would clash with his style of humor.